-Safety Data Sheets (SDSs) are kept on premises on all chemicals we use.

-These data sheets are located in:
+Safety Data Sheets (SDSs) are kept on premises for all chemicals we use.
+These data sheets are located at the O&M Building.

 For spills, leaks, and incidents when a fire is not involved, the following steps should be taken, if appropriate: